cmosbeux/ElmerIceCodes/MELT/README.md

 ## Intro

-This repository contains the MELT module for the Elmer/Ice software, which is a finite element software for modeling multiphysical problems related to ice and snow.
+This repository contains the MELT module for the Elmer/Ice software, which is a finite element software for modeling multiphysical problems related to ice.

-The MELT module provides functionality for parameterizing melt processes in ice and snow.
-It includes various parameterization options and solvers for computing distances to grounding lines and ice fronts.
+The MELT module provides functionality for parameterizing ocean-induced melt processes.
+It includes various parameterization options.
+THe following parameterizations are implemented:

+- [x] PICO
+- [ ] Linear
+- [ ] Quadratic

 ## Contents